-A gang called the “Deacons” picked up where the Policy racket left off more or less.
-The Deacons multiplied in size starting in the Ida B. Wells projects in the late 1940s then in the 1950s they spread all over Bronzeville and ran it.
-The Deacons were the ones that organized gang wars and even their own and prevented gangs from attacking the innocent or completely destroying the community.
+A gang called the “Deacons” picked up where the Policy racket left off.
+The Deacons multiplied in size starting in the Ida B. Wells projects in the early 1940s then in the 1950s they spread all over Bronzeville and ran it.
+The Deacons were the ones that organized gang wars and even their own and prevented gangs from attacking the innocent or destroying the community.
 The Deacons, 13 Cats, Destroyers and other black gangs did not sell drugs mainly because drug dealers did not allow kids and gang members to peddle it; however, drugs were flowing in the community in the 1950s by syndicate drug dealers that got their products from the Chicago Italian Outfit.

 Another housing project was built in Douglas between 1955 and 1958 called the Stateway Gardens that extended from 35th Street to Pershing Road and Federal Street to State Street.
 This project removed more of the dilapidated black belt homes from the 19th century.

-In the 1960s, Blackstone Rangers and Black Disciples came to Douglas from further south neighborhoods and began flipping entire gangs to join their ranks.
-Within no time the neighborhood was completely ruled by these two federations.
+In the year 1966, Black Disciples came to Douglas from further south neighborhoods and began flipping entire gangs to join their ranks.
+Within no time the neighborhood was completely ruled by the Disciples and Cobrastones.
 The Disciples also made their way into the Stateway Gardens public housing projects and took over many of the buildings while the Del Vikings street gang took over many more.
-Rangers and Disciples carried on bloody wars in the neighborhood as Bronzeville became increasingly dangerous.
+Cobrastones and Disciples carried on bloody wars in the neighborhood as Bronzeville became increasingly dangerous.

 By the 1970s Douglas had become an urban slum with high rates of poverty and violence.
 Douglas became one of the most dangerous neighborhoods in Chicago as it became well known for its many housing projects.
 The projects received their final renovations and police attention back in the 1970s, then after that they were left to deteriorate and be overrun by crime by the later 1970s.
 Drugs also became rampant in the neighborhood, especially Heroin.